Sleep and mental health

 Problems with sleep can leave us fighting feelings of tiredness during the day and drifting off in class and lectures.
 It’s also not unusual to experience headaches from lack of sleep.

 Attention, concentration, memory, and reaction times are all affected by poor sleep.
 You might forget things and make bad decisions, and take risks you wouldn’t if you were fully rested.

 This animation was developed for us by students in the Institute of Art, Design and Technology in Dún Laoghaire, Co Dublin.
 It outlines what might be getting in the way of you having a good night’s sleep and what you can do about it.

 There are a lot of factors that could be influencing your sleep.

-Sometimes a change in routine such as a new school, college or job can require you to wake hours earlier than you are used to.
+Sometimes a change in routines such as a new school, college, or job can require you to wake hours earlier than you are used to.
 That can take a while to get used to.

 Tips for getting more sleep

 There are several things you can try to improve your sleep.

 Tomás, youth volunteer, talks to Fiona, Jigsaw clinician, about ways to ensure a good night’s sleep.

 Develop a routine for the week